-They had left at the crack of dawn to attend the
+They'd left at the crack of dawn to attend the

-Drivers Meeting for this event, where 2,000 spectators and 125 cars (our
+Driver's Meeting for this event, where 2,000 spectators and 125 cars (our

 husband’s included) would zoom down Heaven's Landing Airport’s 5069 ft. airport

 runway, hitting record speeds up to 200 MPH.

 Melissa and I were pleased with ourselves.
 We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed and our guys were happy 'doing their thing'.
 All we had to do is get there and relax.